Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: Conclusion

 Second, we have given a necessary and sufficient condition of the possibility of deterministic LOCC transformations of three-qubit pure states.
-We have revealed that we need \textit{six} entanglement parameters in order to describe deterministic transformations of three-qubit pure states.
+The necessary and sufficient condition is given as a condition between the vectors $(K_{AB}, K_{AC}, K_{BC}, \tau_{ABC}, J_{5}, Q_{\mbox{e}})$ of the initial and final states of deterministic LOCC transformation.
 In other words, we have revealed that three-qubit pure states are a partially ordered set parametrized by the six entanglement parameters.
+Note that other multipartite systems may have similar structures; it is plausible that the nonlocal features of $N$-qubit pure states can be expressed completely in terms of the magnitudes, phases and charges of the entanglement.
+Then the approach of the present paper may be applicable to such systems.

+Third, we have clarified the the rule how a deterministic measurement changes the entanglement.
+We can express this change as in Fig.~\ref{ETransfer}.
+The rule indicates the transfer of the entanglement.
+After performing a deterministic measurement on the qubit $A$, the four entanglement parameters, $C^2_{AB}$, $C^2_{AC}$, $\tau^2_{ABC}$ and $J_{5}$ are multiplied by $\alpha^2_{A}$.
+The quantity $\beta_{A}(1-\alpha^2_{A})\tau_{ABC}$, which is a part of the entanglement lost from $\tau_{ABC}$, is added to $C^2_{BC}$.
+The quantity $(1-\beta_{A})(1-\alpha^2_{A})\tau_{ABC}$, which is the rest of the entanglement lost from $\tau_{ABC}$ disappear.
+We call this phenomenon the entanglement transfer.

-Third, we have given the minimum times of measurements to reproduce an arbitrary executable deterministic LOCC transformation.
+Fourth, we have given the minimum times of measurements to reproduce an arbitrary executable deterministic LOCC transformation.
 We can realize the minimum times by performing DMTs.
 We can also determine the order of measurements; we can determine which qubit is measured first, second and third.

-Fourth, we have clarified the rules of the change of the entanglement parameters.
-The rules indicate the transfer of entanglement.
-When one qubit is measured, the entanglement moves from the tripartite entanglement to the bipartite entanglement between the other two qubits.
-For example, if the qubit $A$ is measured, the tripartite entanglement $j_{ABC}$ among the qubits $A$, $B$ and $C$ is squeezed into the bipartite entanglement $j_{BC}$ between the qubits $B$ and $C$.
-This implies that the tripartite entanglement is a higher entity than the bipartite entanglements.

 Is there entanglement transfer for a stochastic LOCC transformation?
 For this question, the present paper has given a partial answer.
-Let us see the inequalities which is given in Lemma 2:
+Let us see the inequalities given in Lemma 2:

-The left inequality means that the bipartite entanglement $j_{BC}$ between the qubits $B$ and $C$ increases when the qubit $A$ is measured.
+The left inequality means that the bipartite entanglement $C_{BC}$ between the qubits $B$ and $C$ increases when the qubit $A$ is measured.
 The right inequality is equivalent to the following inequality: